St George's School, Ascot: Boarding

-Around half the girls are boarders.
+Around a quarter of the girls are boarders.
 They are grouped by years and housed in three dormitories: Markham, Knatchbull and Loveday.

 Extracurricular activities

 The arts

 The majority of students learn musical instruments.
-The school has a variety of musical groups including: choirs, woodwind. strings, jazz group and orchestra.
+The school has a variety of musical groups including: choirs, woodwind, strings, jazz group and orchestra.
 Many students are involved in school productions and in house productions.

 Athletics

-All students must participate in the following sports and activities: netball, lacrosse, gymnastics, tennis, swimming, rounders, athletics and squash.
-Students may choose to participate in football, badminton, volleyball, table tennis, fitness, fencing, ballet, aerobics, modern stage, tap and basketball.
+All students can participate in the following sports and activities: netball, gymnastics, tennis, swimming, rounders, athletics and squash.
+Students may choose to participate in football, badminton, volleyball, fitness, ballet, aerobics, modern stage, tap and basketball.